ZRZStudio/Steam-Controller-Chatpad/README.md

 <h1 align="center">Steam Chatpad</h1>

 <p align="center">
-  <strong>A compact Bluetooth keyboard for your Steam Controller build.</strong><br>
+  <strong>A chatpad for the OG Steam Controller</strong><br>
-  Xbox 360 Chatpad firmware for the Arduino Nano ESP32.
+  using an Xbox 360 chatpad and an Arduino Nano ESP32.
 </p>

 <p align="center">